suretrust/cover-letter-editor/README.md

 <h1 align="center">Welcome to Cover Letter Template Editor 👋</h1>

 Job searching is tough, we know that because we have been in your shoes.
 We know how stressful editing a cover letter template can be, especially when you have just 5 mins to apply.
 This project is a **Cover Letter Template Editor** app built to ease job searching by enabling candidates in writing custom cover letters for different companies or positions without going through the hassle of customizing it yourself.
-Ok, you will still customize yourself, but this app eases the process.
+Ok, you will still customize yourself, we know, but this app eases the process.
 This ranges from editing the hiring manager's name, company name, to replacing the required skill set.

 ## Built With